ssdeanx/deep-research/README.md

 *   **`ragAgent`**: Specializes in Retrieval-Augmented Generation (RAG), seamlessly blending internal knowledge from vector stores with LLM capabilities for accurate and contextual responses.
 *   **`researchAgent`**: Conducts multi-phase web research, intelligently breaking down complex queries, performing targeted web searches via `webSearchTool`, evaluating result relevance with `evaluateResultTool`, and extracting key learnings using `extractLearningsTool`.
 *   **`reportAgent`**: An expert in synthesizing complex research data into comprehensive, well-structured, and presentable reports, often leveraging markdown for rich formatting.
+Features advanced tracing with OpenTelemetry spans and performance metrics.
 *   **`webSummarizationAgent`**: Focuses on optimizing token usage by generating concise and informative summaries of extensive web content, ensuring critical information is retained.
 *   **`evaluationAgent`**: Assesses the relevance and quality of search results and extracted information, providing crucial feedback for research refinement.
 *   **`learningExtractionAgent`**: Extracts critical insights and generates intelligent follow-up questions from diverse content sources, helping to identify knowledge gaps.